 While I had taught in a multi-ethnic school in the city of Cleveland, I was certainly not wise to the wider world.
 While time in London helped me understand the wider English-speaking world, this was not adequate to prepare for living in what was still Northern Rhodesia.
 Immediately after arrival in Ndola, a cosmopolitan center of Zambia’s copper mining region (simply called the Copperbelt), I was quickly hustled off 200 kilometers west to Solwezi, the eastern-most corner, and capital, of the NWP.
-Immediately below are pictures of my home and neighbours (all fellow teachers at SSS).
-Solwezi Arrival 1963
+Below are pictures of my home and neighbours (all fellow teachers at SSS) also an extract from my letters about this arrival >: Solwezi Arrival 1963

 New School Term at Solwezi Secondary School (SSS) for boys

 The school’s new term had started just before I arrived.
 I plunged in immediately with a very full teaching schedule.
 My learning curve as a teacher was enormous as they desperately needed me to tackle subjects that I had never taught before.
 I taught several Form I English classes (junior high school) as well as a Form IV History class (like 11th grade to Americans).
 All students had been highly selected to get into secondary school and spoke and wrote far better English, a second language for most, than I was used to when teaching in Cleveland.
 Many had a British accent and certainly spelled as the British would.

 Besides teaching, I was asked to supervise Chuma House.
 This was one of six dormitories for this boys’ school.
 In addition, I was also placed in charge of both the school’s very small medical dispensary and its library.

 Chuma House Dormitory

 Solwezi’s Library, Clinic, Basketball, Travel, and Bob Hammond